Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 - The next to the last measure of both parts has just two beats of G followed by two beats of D.

-- The slower tracks have a clear Boom-chick-Boom-chick strum pattern
+- The slower tracks have a clear Boom-chick-Boom-chick strum pattern.
+Some play louder on the "chick" strum - boom-CHICK.

 - Later tracks are played at a higher tempo, so you may need to change this strum pattern to keep up.